 Buckwheat soup is very simple to make and is quite possibly the best three-ingredient soup you’ve never tasted.
 Ask my husband who says it is one of the best foods I’ve introduced to him.
 And my five-year old is constantly asking me to make this healthy soup.

 Start with 3 quarts of good chicken soup stock.
-Please, if at all possible, don’t use store-bought broth.
+If at all possible, don’t use store-bought broth.
 This would be just the thing to make with that bone broth you’ve been cooking up.
 I season mine to taste with chicken soup base and salt.

 Mix 2 cups of buckwheat with 4 eggs and allow to rest for 5 to 10 minutes.
 You may also add chopped parsley to this mixture.
 Traditionally, we used cracked buckwheat, but this is hard to find where I live.
 I’ve started to use whole buckwheat groats.
 The only difference is that I have to cook the soup longer.